-This gave the foundation to the need to construct an elevated interchange over the sea to connect TKO district and Lam Tin Tunnel.
+This gave the foundation to the need to construct an elevated interchange over the sea to connect TKO district and Tseung Kwan O – Lam Tin Tunnel (TKO-LTT).
 The interchange would also be a vital part of Route 6, which is a major new link between the New Territories and Kowloon.

-To bring the idea to reality, Aurecon was commissioned to deliver bridge design, geotechnical works and temporary work designs for Lam Tin Tunnel – Tseung Kwan O Interchange.
+To bring the idea to reality, Aurecon was commissioned to deliver bridge design, geotechnical works and temporary work designs for TKO-LTT – TKO Interchange and Associated Works.
 The team was also tasked with carrying out the alternative design for seven bridges over the sea, following collaboration with client Chun Wo during the tender phase of the project.

 Designing the interchange was not an easy feat.
 Challenges included designing the seven bridges over the marine zone and constructing them while being exposed to aggressive environmental conditions, such as heavy wave action and onshore wind.